 - Perhaps use graduated compression stockings.

 Advice about any more specific DVT prophylaxis should be based on relevant risk stratification and clinical judgement.
-The table below outlines advice from the Aerospace Medical Association.
-Please also refer to the separate article Prevention of Deep Vein Thrombosis which outlines Department of Health (DH) and Clinical Knowledge Summaries (CKS) guidance.
+The table below outlines advice from the British Cardiovascular Society.
+See also separate Prevention of Venous Thromboembolism article which outlines Department of Health (DH) and National Institute for Health and Care Excellence Clinical Knowledge Summaries (NICE CKS) guidance.
 The latter states that there is no evidence for the use of aspirin.